zkat/chillax/README.md

 For a full listing of protocol functions, refer to src/core/packages.lisp, and to the various related files for actual doc strings.

+# View Server

+The Chillax View Server allows you to write views in full-fledged Common Lisp.
+In order to use the server, you must create a binary using code loaded by chillax.view-server.asd, and make chillax-server::run-server the toplevel function.

+Once you put the binary in a place visible to the CouchDB process, add the following to /etc/couchdb/local.ini (or wherever your local.ini is located):

+    [query_servers]
+    common-lisp = /path/to/chillax-view-server

+Add the common-lisp entry if there's already a query_servers entry.

+Once you've done this, you can start making queries directly in Lisp!

+    CHILLAX> (invoke-temporary-view *db* :language "common-lisp"
+                                         :map (prin1-to-string '(lambda (doc) (emit doc 1))))

+You can load anything you want into the view server image before dumping it, customize which package it executes views in, etc. The source code is fairly short and easy to digest.
+It's designed to be customizable for whatever your needs are.

 # Yason Problem

 Note that, at least on some systems, versions of [Yason](http://github.com/hanshuebner/Yason) prior